[cabfpub] Thoughts on reducing SCT sizes (was Re: Updated Certificate Transparency + Extended Validation plan)

 define 2.23.140.n (with n < 128).
 Save 6 bytes.

-2. The first 2 bytes of the SignedCertificateTimestampList structure are its
+2. The first 2 bytes of the SignedCertificateTimestampList structure are

-these 2 bytes could be omitted.
+length, these 2 bytes could be omitted.
 Save 2 bytes.

-3. Pack the SCT fields into as few bytes as possible for the common case,
+3. Pack the SCT fields into as few bytes as possible for the common

-whilst retaining options for future expansion.
+case, whilst retaining options for future expansion.
 Save 37 bytes per SCT.

 (1 byte) Version sct_version;